Employee records: End of year review & preparing for next year

-Then there are performance reviews and each employee’s history of disciplinary action, both of which are essential documents that can help you avoid litigation following a termination.
+Then, there are performance reviews and each employee’s history of disciplinary action, essential documents to help you avoid litigation following a termination.

-That’s why we’ve put together this guide covering everything you need to know about your employee records as we enter the new year.
+That’s why we’ve compiled this guide covering everything you need to know about your employee records as we enter the new year.

 What is employee recordkeeping and why does it matter?

-Employers keep many records and documents about their employees, not only for legal requirements but also because it’s just a good business practice.
+Employers keep many records and documents about their employees for legal requirements because it’s a good business practice.

 Personnel files serve as a way to document an employee’s relationship with a company and include the following:

 • Basic employee information.
 These documents contain employee contact information, social security number, emergency contacts, address, and birthday.
-These documents are good to hold on to in case you need to urgently get a hold of one of your employees who isn’t responding.
+They are good to keep in case you need to reach an employee who needs to respond urgently.

 • Hiring documents.
 Some companies hold on to hiring documents such as resumes, job applications, and job descriptions.
-Retaining these documents will prove that you followed all employment laws when hiring new staff.
-Additionally, referencing an employee’s job description can be be useful for performance reviews, refilling the position, and more.
+Retaining these documents will prove you followed all employment laws when hiring new staff.
+Additionally, referencing an employee’s job description can be helpful for performance reviews, refilling the position, and more.

 • Job performance.
 This category includes performance reviews and evaluations and can also include an employee’s history of disciplinary action.
 These documents are crucial to keep when terminating employees, as they prove their dwindling/unsatisfactory performance.
 This category can also include awards, promotion records, and education/training records.